Child Labor - Facts About Child Labour

 What is Child Labor?

-We have been hearing the term 'Child Labour' since we ourselves were child.
-But I think STILL we have not been able to get the soul and pain of this term right!
+We have been hearing the term 'Child Labour' for a long time now.
+Though, I think, we still have not been able to get the soul and pain of this term right!

-So forgetting the soul of it, we will first try to find the answer of WHAT IS CHILD LABOUR?
+So forgetting the soul of it, we will first try to find the answer of 'What is Child Labor?'

-The most simple and comprehensive answer could be of 'What is Child Labour?':
+The most simple and comprehensive answer could be:

 “Child labour means employment for children that harms them whether physically, morally, mentally or exploit them in any way, or block their education process.”